openSUSE/vagrant-ceph/README.md

 `$ vagrant up`

 If the admin node starts prior to the other nodes, vagrant will complain that the admin node failed.
 (This has been inconsistent depending on an environment.)
-Run the provisionining step to compete the setup.
+Run the provisioning step to compete the setup.

 `$ vagrant provision`